skadistats/skadi/README.md

 **tl;dr** There is no tl;dr. You need to know this stuff right now to use Skadi.

-Included in skadi is a simple script [script](https://github.com/onethirtyfive/skadi/blob/master/bin/skadi) which illustrates some usage.
+Included in Skadi is a simple script [script](https://github.com/onethirtyfive/skadi/blob/master/bin/skadi) which illustrates some usage.
 This script will evolve alongside the library, and will eventually be a command-line tool for extracting data.

 For the Curious